thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

    | 4001  | HTTP         |  Data Cache Debugging         |

+   {% include note.html content="ThoughtSpot requires that nodes purchased from
+Azure must be reachable to each other so that they can communicate and form a distributed environment.
+ThoughtSpot only requires that those ports be accessible between nodes within a cluster.
+Use your discretion about whether to restrict public access or not for all nodes/all ports" %}

 4. Leave other configurations such as `auto shutdown` and `monitoring` on their default settings.